How to guides

 Of the many expenses that come with owning a home, energy costs are the ones that are often higher than they need to be.

 New build homes are designed with energy saving in mind.
-For example, Taylor Wimpey homes have energy-efficient boilers and appliances, well insulated walls, double glazed windows, zoned heating and energy-saving lighting all included in the build.
+For example, Taylor Wimpey homes have energy-efficient boilers and appliances, well insulated walls, triple glazed windows, zoned heating and energy-saving lighting all included in the build.

 Energy efficient homes

-Older properties on the other hand, often require work - and money - to make them more energy efficient but it can be difficult to know what improvements to make to help reduce your energy bills.
+Older properties on the other hand, often require work - and money - to make them more energy-efficient but it can be difficult to know what improvements to make to help reduce your energy bills.

 That’s where an Energy Performance Certificate (EPC) could help.